Esztergb/Challenge-01/README.md

 This project was created to show my understandimg of what I learned on basic HTML and CSS functions and relations during the first week of the bootcamp.

 The main critiria was to make the example html code more accesible for screen readers and other users.
-To do that I had to change non-semantic elements to semantic elements add "alt" attributes to Images.
+To do that I had to change non-semantic elements to semantic elements add "alt" attributes to Images and chnage some background colors to achive correct contrast levels

 Semantic HTML means using correct HTML elements for their correct purpose as much as possible.
 Semantic elements are elements with a meaning.
 * Examples of non-semantic elements: **nav** and **span**, these tell nothing about their content.